 From 2007 through 2009, we received gross proceeds of \$13.0 million for the issuance of 3,061,488 shares of our Series A preferred stock at \$4.23 per share.
 The Series A preferred stock included a liquidation preference of the original investment plus an accruing dividend at a rate of 6%, compounded annually, whether or not declared.
 The accruing dividend was payable upon a voluntary or involuntary liquidation or dissolution of our company or upon conversion of the Series A preferred stock to common stock, upon redemption of the Series A preferred stock or at such time as we paid a dividend on other shares of our capital stock.
 The accruing dividend would be paid in cash.
-There were \$8.0 million of undeclared cumulative preferred dividends as of June 30, 2016.
+There were \$8.2 million of undeclared cumulative preferred dividends as of August 2, 2016, the date we closed our initial public offering and paid those dividends in cash.
 Holders of shares of Series A preferred stock were entitled to votes equal to the number of shares of common stock into which such Series A preferred stock could be converted.
 Purchasers of the Series A preferred stock received anti-dilution rights whereby if we issued or sold additional shares of preferred or common shares at a purchase price below \$4.23 per share, we would issue additional shares to these purchasers of Series A preferred stock to effectively reduce their purchase price.
 The Series B preferred stock was sold at a price less than the Series A preferred stock.
 As a result, we issued 83,972 shares of common stock for this anti-dilution provision.